- 1 What are the Pros and Cons of an IVA?

 What are the pros of an IVA?

 It’s legally binding

 An IVA is completely legally binding.
-If your creditors agree to the IVA, then they have to see it through, including accepting their share of your agreed payments and writing off a percentage of the debt.
+If your creditors agree to it, then they have to see it through, including accepting their share of your agreed payments and writing off a percentage of the debt.
 They can’t change the terms and they can’t take any further action against you.
-But remember that it’s legally binding for you too – you can’t change your mind and exit the IVA until it is complete, otherwise it will fail, and you may be made bankrupt.
+But remember that it’s legally binding for you too – you can’t change your mind and exit the IVA until it is complete, otherwise, it might fail, and you may be made bankrupt.

 Your creditors can’t contact you

 Often, when you’re in a lot of debt, the constant stream of payment chaser letters, phone calls and knocks on the door threatening legal action could be extremely detrimental to your health.
 A lot of people with debt concerns often ignore contact, which can ultimately make things worse.
 But with an IVA, your creditors are forbidden from contacting you via any means, and if they do then you can report them.
 So, you don’t need to avoid the mail or the phone again.

 Rather than worrying about being in debt for an indefinite amount of time, an IVA has a clear duration that’s set out right at the start.
 They’re usually 5 years, although they can be extended by another year if, at the end of the IVA, you own a property that you aren’t able to release any equity from for your creditors.